oczki/Kickbaiter/README.md

 Userscript for web browsers.
 Made to hide clickbait-ish projects from the Discovery view on Kickstarter.
 The Technology section is particularly annoying, filled with "world's first gizmos", "Gadgets.
 Reinvented.", "holographic wallets", and "game-changing contraptions".

-The projects found to be clickbait get their div dimmed (15% opacity, 50% on hover), and the mouse cursor changes to 🛇 to discourage you even further.
+Projects found to be clickbait get their div dimmed (15% opacity, 50% on hover), and the mouse cursor changes to 🛇 to discourage you even further.

 Example list of triggers, which you are free to modify: